History of the United States: Louisiana and Jeffersonian republicanism

-Thomas Jefferson heavily defeated John Adams in the 1800 presidential election.
-Jefferson's major achievement as president was the Louisiana Purchase in 1803, which provided U.S. settlers with vast potential for expansion west of the Mississippi River.
-He supported expeditions to explore and map the new domain, most notably the Lewis and Clark Expedition.
+Thomas Jefferson defeated John Adams by a large margin in the 1800 presidential election.
+One of Jefferson's major achievements as president was the Louisiana Purchase from France in 1803, which provided U.S. settlers with vast potential for expansion west of the Mississippi River.
+He supported the Lewis and Clark Expedition to map this new domain.

-Jefferson believed deeply in republicanism and advocated that it should be based on the independent yeoman farmer and planter; he distrusted cities, factories and banks.
-He also distrusted the federal government and judges, and he tried to weaken the judiciary.
-Although the Constitution specified a Supreme Court, its functions were vague until John Marshall, the Chief Justice of the United States (18011835), defined them – especially the power to overturn acts of Congress or states that violated the Constitution, first enunciated in 1803 in the Marbury v.
+Jefferson believed in republicanism and advocated that it should be based on the independent yeoman farmer and planter; he distrusted cities, factories and banks.
+He also distrusted the federal government and judges and he tried to weaken the judiciary.
+Although the Constitution specified a Supreme Court, its functions were vague until John Marshall, the Chief Justice of the United States (18011835), defined them.
+For example, the power to overturn acts of Congress or states that violated the Constitution was first enunciated in 1803 in the Marbury v.
 Madison case.